msainsburydale/NeuralEstimatorsGNN/README.md

 Once Julia and R are setup, install package dependencies by running the following commands from the top-level of the repository:
 -  `julia --project=. -e 'using Pkg; Pkg.instantiate(); Pkg.precompile()'`.
 This will install all Julia package dependencies given in `Project.toml` and `Manifest.toml`.
-- `Rscript Dependencies.R`.
-This will install all R package dependencies given in `Dependencies.txt`.
+- `Rscript dependencies_install.R`.
+This will install all R package dependencies given in `dependencies.txt`.

 ### Hardware requirements